 Kookaburra Facts

-5. They don’t migrate and remain in one territory throughout their lifetime, which is usually around eight years in captivity but shorter for wild kookaburras due to predators and disease risks
+- They don’t migrate and remain in one territory throughout their lifetime, which is usually around eight years in captivity but shorter for wild kookaburras due to predators and disease risks.

-6. Their distinctive laughing call has become an icon of Australia’s outback landscape
+- Their distinctive laughing call has become an icon of Australia’s outback landscape.

-7. Australian Aborigines have traditionally used Kookaburra feathers for decoration on weapons, tools, clothing, and ceremonial objects such as shields
+- Australian Aborigines have traditionally used Kookaburra feathers to decorate weapons, tools, clothing, and ceremonial objects such as shields.

 What Does It Mean When You See a Kookaburra?